-On September 4, 2009, I asked Stacks users in the post Get ready, get set and RECOMMEND! to recommend books for Ink Splot 26 reviews and to get into the festive Halloween mood of October, one of the books I chose to read and review this month is Deep and Dark and Dangerous: A Ghost Story by Mary Downing Hahn.
-As suggested by Springlilly17, Hahn's book was definitely eerie.
+To get into the Halloween mood of October, one of the books I chose to read is Deep and Dark and Dangerous: A Ghost Story by Mary Downing Hahn.
+Hahn’s book is definitely eerie.
 However, did it earn five stars?
-You'll have to keep reading to find out.
+You’ll have to keep reading to find out.

-I don't know about any of you, but cabins and camp sites have always freaked me out a little.
-They're usually in the middle of nowhere with only a small town as the nearest outlet and are often surrounded by wooded areas.
-Not to mention the fact that every time I've been to a camp site or cabin, telling ghost stories is generally on the night's agenda.
-So if you like ghost stories and mysteries, then you'll like Deep and Dark and Dangerous.
+I don’t know about any of you, but cabins and camp sites have always freaked me out a little.
+They’re usually in the middle of nowhere with only a small town as the nearest outlet and are often surrounded by wooded areas.
+Every time I’ve been to a camp site or cabin, telling ghost stories is generally on the night’s agenda.
+So if you like ghost stories and mysteries, then you’ll like Deep and Dark and Dangerous.

-Set in a small and quaint town in the northern East Coast, Ali travels with her aunt and younger cousin to their long-deserted family cabin.
+Set in a small and quaint town in the northeast United States, Ali travels with her aunt and younger cousin to their long-deserted family cabin.
 Ali often wonders why her mother rarely mentions the cabin and why the family has not been back in so long.
-But against her mother's orders, Ali decides to go, mainly just to get away from her controlling mom.
+But against her mother’s orders, Ali decides to go, mainly just to get away from her controlling mom.

 The cabin and lake seem pleasant at first and Ali is having a great time playing with her younger cousin, until a new girl, Sissy, shows up at the beach one day and claims Ali’s cousin for herself.
 Despite Ali’s happiness that her cousin has a new friend, Ali finds Sissy extremely cruel and disrespectful, not to mention strange as she just seems to appear out of nowhere.

-The plot begins to take a strange and eerie turn as we find out more about Ali, her family and Sissy.
-Once you're finished reading story, you'll definitely want to stay away from cabins and nearby lakes for a little while.
+The plot takes a strange and eerie turn as we find out more about Ali, her family, and Sissy.
+Once you’re finished reading story, you’ll definitely want to stay away from cabins and nearby lakes for a little while.

 I give it 4.2 out of 5 stars.